Short Guide for Lesbian, Gay, Bisexual, Trans+ and Inter+ (LGBTI) Refugees in Germany

 3.4 What are accelerated procedures?

-During accelerated procedures, it is initially assumed that there are no grounds for asylum, and the burden of proof is reversed.
-It is implemented with refugees from so-called safe countries of origin (all EU states and currently all Balkan states, Ghana, and Senegal).
+Accelerated procedures are implemented with refugees from so-called safe countries of origin (all EU states and currently all Balkan states, Ghana, and Senegal).
 Refugees who misled the authorities about their identity or who have destroyed their documents are also put through the accelerated procedure.
+In these procedures, it is initially assumed that there are no grounds for asylum and most applications are being rejected for being “obviously unfounded”.

 4. Aspects specific to LGBTI